kelvinewilliamspdcm/friday/33/red/Calvary-Baptist-Church.md

-> [!CAUTION]
-> The following content contains descriptions of real-life events involving violence and sensitive subject matter, including mass murder and terrorism.
-Reader discretion is advised.
-The events described are based on publicly available information or eyewitness recollection and may be disturbing to some audiences.
-Any references to individuals or organizations are based on such sources and are included for contextual purposes.
-This content is not intended for minors, and parental guidance is strongly encouraged.
-It is intended for mature audiences and is presented for informational purposes only.
-Viewer discretion is advised.
 # The Massacre at Calvary Baptist Church
 Calvary Baptist Church, located in Lexington, Kentucky, a predominantly white congregation, was the site of a horrific massacre on Mother's Day, May 12, 2024.
 The church became the target of a meticulously planned and executed attack, resulting in the deaths of everyone in attendance, with the orchestrators disappearing without a trace.
 Over 400 people were killed.